My head is spinning.

-My head is spinning.
 Recently, a man I know—a professing Christian, and a man very involved in ministry—was sent away to prison for a long, long time.
-He was arrested for, charged with and pled guilty to more than two-dozen counts related to the sexual molestation and abuse of multiple girls, most of them tween-agers or younger, all of them family friends.
+He was arrested for, charged with, and pleaded guilty to more than two dozen counts related to the sexual molestation and abuse of multiple girls, most of them tween-agers or younger, all of them were family friends.
 As I’ve tried to get my hands around his actions, their causes and their ramifications, one thing has become very, very clear: the rocks he threw in the pond have made ripples that will spread far and wide for a long, long time.
 His choices and actions have ruined relationships, families and individual lives.
 The reality is that while God’s mercy can result in incremental healing for those who have been victimized by this man either directly or indirectly, every one of them will spend their entire lives—until the day they die—in a boat that rocks on those ripples.
 Things were stolen that will never be recovered in this life.
 He stirred up some very ugly dust that will never fully settle.
 It’s heartbreaking at numerous levels.
 Nobody wins in this one.

 Sadly, I know my head isn’t the only one spinning.
 Every one of us working in youth ministry knows victims and perpetrators of childhood sexual abuse.
-For those of you who have faced the ugly reality of seeing the dark secret of someone you know exposed by the light, you know how sobering that is.
+For those of you who have faced the ugly reality of seeing the dark secret of someone you know exposed to the light, you know how sobering that is.
 For those of you who think I’m just blowing smoke … fasten your seat belt.
 I guarantee that you know perpetrators and victims.
 At this point, you just don’t know it.
 Someday, your head will spin.

 Child sexual abuse—defined as an act of assault or exploitation by a person who has authority over or the trust of a child—is at epidemic proportions.
 Because only 25 percent of cases are ever reported and only one victim in 10 ever will take the initiative on their own to tell, the estimates and statistics are extremely conservative.
 Some experts are now saying that by the time they reach the age of 16, one out of every three girls and one out of every five boys will have been sexually abused.
-Think about this statistic next time you look over your youth group kids as they gather together in one room.
+Think about this statistic next time you look at your youth group kids as they gather together in one room.

 And if you’re tempted to think that this is the kind of stuff that only happens “out there,” think again.
-Christianity Today magazine recently reported that over the course of the last three years, an average of 23 new articles each day have appeared in secular media sources revealing sexual abuse allegations in Protestant churches in the United States.
+Christianity Today magazine has reported that over the course of the last three years, an average of 23 new articles each day have appeared in secular media sources revealing sexual abuse allegations in Protestant churches in the United States.
 It’s no secret that sexual abusers and adults prone to engage in emotional enmeshments with minors will seek out places where kids gather, where trust runs deep and wide, where it’s believed that you’re safe from people who do bad things, and where there are few protective measures in place.
 It’s a place where it’s easy to groom young victims.
 Hmmm.
 Sounds like church.
 It’s not surprising that where the church is more theologically conservative and fundamentalist, the more prevalent and unaddressed the abuse.
 Of course, there are many reasons for this, not the least of which is the fact that people are committed to keeping up appearances while convincing themselves of the false notion that “nobody here would ever do that!”
 It’s a dangerous mix that creates an environment where young victims are somehow convinced that what’s happening to them can’t be wrong, and if they do finally figure out how wrong it is, they are frightened to speak up.

 If you are a victim of childhood sexual abuse, then what you’re about to read is not new news to you simply because you’ve been there.
 You most likely knew your abuser.
 Ninety-three percent of victims know their attacker.
 Thirty-four percent of the abusers are family members.
 Fifty-nine percent are family friends.
 Only 7 percent of the perpetrators are strangers to the victims and their families.
 You were a child.
 You trusted older people, especially those you knew.
 You might not have known you were being abused.
 And if you did, you may have been among the 80 percent of victims who initially deny they were ever abused or are very hesitant to disclose what happened.